A Quick Guide to Caucuses, Assemblies and Primaries

 Weld County Precinct Caucus: Saturday, March 7 from 9:00am-noon (sign up here)

-Larimer County Assembly: March 7 9:30am - 1:00pm (virtual link will be available mid-February*)
+Larimer County Assembly: March 7 9:00am - 1:00pm (delegates will receive a virtual link)

 Weld County Assembly: Saturday, March 14 starting at 9am at the Doubletree by Hilton in Greeley, CO

-Congressional District Assemblies for CD2, CD4 and CD8: March 26.
+Congressional District Assemblies for CD2, CD4 and CD8: Congressional District Assemblies will be held March 26.
 If you are elected Delegate to one of these districts from the County Assembly, you will receive an Official Call from the Colorado Democratic Party with details.

 _edited.png)